Kaki Ae language

-Kaki Ae, or Tate, is a language with about 500 speakers, half the ethnic population, near Kerema, in Papua New Guinea.
+Kaki Ae, or Tate, is a language spoken by about 500 people, half the ethnic population, near Kerema, in Papua New Guinea.
 It was previously known by the foreign designation Raeta Tati.

 Classification

 Kaki Ae has been proposed to be related to the Eleman languages, but the connections appear to be loans.
 Søren Wichmann (2013) tentatively considers it to be a separate, independent group.
 Pawley and Hammarström (2018) treat Kaki Ae as a language isolate due to low cognacy rates with Eleman, and consider the few similarities shared with Eleman to be due to borrowed loanwords.